tbklang/tlang/small_doc_Resolver.md

     );

     // If the parent of the currentEntity
-    // is what we were seraching for, then
+    // is what we were searching for, then
     // yes, we found it to be a descendant
     // of it
     if(parentOfCurrent == c)